bolshiyanov/expo-router-v2-step7/README.md

 ## 🗺  Step-by-Step Guide:<br/>

-1) Let's begin by revisiting how our components are aware of whether the theme is `dark` or `ligh`t.
+1) Let's begin by revisiting how our components are aware of whether the theme is `dark` or `light`.
 To achieve this, we employ the `useAppSelector` hook, which retrieves the state from our `Store`.

 (And if you don't recall how the theme ends up in the Store, please refer back to the previous step.)